 News Release

-Student dancers spread the joy of dance and life to almost 3,000 people through service outreach, workshops and performances.
+Student dancers spread the joy of dance and life to almost 3,000 people through service outreach, workshops and performances

-The event was an amalgamation of efforts, organized by the Princess Bichitrchirabha Devakul Foundation in collaboration with BYU and the Church.
-Event proceeds were donated to the Rajaprajanugroh Foundation under Royal Patronage, providing educational assistance for underprivileged children.
-Church public affairs director Sathit Kaivalvatana said, “The opportunity for BYU to perform before the King is not only a cultural honor but also a meaningful moment for the Church.
+Church Public Affairs director Sathit Kaivalvatana said, “The opportunity for BYU to perform before the king is not only a cultural honor but also a meaningful moment for the Church.
 This significant milestone reflects the Church’s ongoing efforts to build bridges through culture and service, opening doors for deeper community engagement and understanding.”

 A Performance of a Lifetime

 “Developing my dancing for years, I didn’t ever realize that would give me an opportunity to dance for the king of Thailand,” said 21-year-old dancer Darby Jo Hart.
 “But sometimes God works in mysterious ways.
-We work to develop things then we’re given opportunities that we never could have anticipated.”
+We work to develop things; then we’re given opportunities that we never could have anticipated.”

 byubdcbkk8.jpeg